tkuiclab/ARC/vision/installation_librealsense.md

 **Important** Several scripts below invoke `wget, git, add-apt-repository` which may be blocked by router settings or a firewall.
 Infrequently, apt-get mirrors or repositories may also timeout.
 For *librealsense* users behind an enterprise firewall, configuring the system-wide Ubuntu proxy generally resolves most timeout issues.

 ## Make Ubuntu Up-to-date
-1. Update Ubuntu distribution, including getting the latest stable kernel
-    * `sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade`<br />

-    Check the kernel version - > `uname -r`<br />
-    In case of stack Ubuntu 14 LTS with Kernel prior to 4.4.0-04 (e.g. 3.19..) the basic *apt-get upgrade* rule is not sufficient to bring the distribution to the latest baseline recommended.<br />
-    Therefore, perform the following command to promote both Kernel and FrontEnd <br />
-    * `sudo apt-get install --install-recommends linux-generic-lts-xenial xserver-xorg-core-lts-xenial xserver-xorg-lts-xenial xserver-xorg-video-all-lts-xenial xserver-xorg-input-all-lts-xenial libwayland-egl1-mesa-lts-xenial `<br />

-    Note the exact Kernel version being installed (4.4.0-XX) for the next step.<br />

-    At the end update OS Boot Menu and reboot to enforce the correct kernel selection<br />
-    * `sudo update-grub && sudo reboot`<br />

-    Interrupt the boot process at  Grub2 Boot Menu -> "Advanced Options for Ubuntu" -> Select the kernel version installed in the previous step.<br />
-    Complete the boot, login and verify that the required kernel version in place
-    * `uname -r`  >=  4.4.0-50

 2. Install the packages required for *librealsense* build: <br />
   *libusb-1.0* and *pkg-config*:<br />